ta289/VpnProtectedSeedboxTutorial/README.md

 If you don't own a domain there are free DDNS service providers.
 If you already use a Domain registrar, check if they offer a DDNS tool or API.

 # Example setup on Ubuntu 20.04 LTS
 This is a beginner-friendlyish minimalist setup withou a graphical Torrent client and without any media server.
-If you succeed setting this up feel free to dabble in how to set up the media server of your choice (fuck Plex, all my homies hate Plex) or a UI for managing torrents in your browser (e.g. rTorrent, Transmission).
+If you succeed setting this up feel free to dabble in how to set up the media server of your choice (fuck Plex, all my homies hate Plex.
+Jellyfin is pretty good and easy to set up though) or a UI for managing torrents in your browser (e.g. rTorrent, Transmission).
 1. Create your server
 2. Connect to the server using SSH
 ```bash